sonic-net/SONiC/doc/error-handling/orchagent_error_handling.md

 #### Goals

 - Handle all SAI programming errors gracefully without causing orchagent to crash or restart
-- Detect missed notifications from APP_DB to orchagent in SONiC systems that use redis-based communication channels
+- Detect missed notifications from APP_DB to orchagent in SONiC
 - Detect out-of-sync entries between APP_DB and ASIC_DB

 #### Non-Goals